-Imagine this for a second, your alarm woke you up as usual and you did your regular prep routine.
-You went straight to the shower and used your new fragrant organic shampoo and bath gel, you brushed your teeth and moisturised your face and applied milk lotion to your body.
+Imagine this for a second, your alarm woke you up as usual.
+You did your regular prep routine.
+Afterward, you went straight to the shower and used your new fragrant organic shampoo and bath gel.
+You brushed your teeth and moisturized your face and applied milk lotion to your body.

 You went back to your room to dress up.
 As soon as you open your closet, a smile appeared on your face as you saw the unopened paper bags of newly bought fashionable clothes that went on sale just last weekend.
-You felt that you hit the jackpot when you went shopping that weekend because you got these branded items for 50% off.
-You picked and wore one of those new clothes and stared at yourself at the mirror to see how perfect the fit was.
+It felt like hitting the jackpot when you went shopping that weekend because you got these branded items for 50% off.
+You picked and wore one of those new clothes and stared at yourself in the mirror to see how perfect the fit was.

-You went to your kitchen and ate your usual daily breakfast, drank you favourite coffee blend and went to work 15 minutes earlier than your schedule.
-After a long-hour commute via a combination of trains, buses and what have you, you finally arrived at your office and went straight to your cubicle just to be called to a meeting after 5 minutes.
+You went to your kitchen and ate your usual daily breakfast.
+Drank your favorite coffee blend and went to work 15 minutes earlier than your schedule.
+After a long-hour commute via a combination of trains, buses, and what have you, you finally arrived at your office.
+You went straight to your cubicle just to be called to a meeting after 5 minutes.

-The company just announced that the income generated this year did not meet their target and that they are looking to streamline their business to be able to cut cost and save money.
+The company just announced that the income generated this year did not meet its target.
+They are looking to streamline their business to be able to cut costs and save money.
 After the meeting, your boss talked to you to inform you that your job will be made redundant.
 And just like that, you lost your job.

 Suddenly, a lot of things started bombarding your head.
-The piling credit card bills, the fix amount of money you send to your family on a monthly basis.
-How are you going to pay for your rent, your utility bills, your upcoming trip to an exotic island (which of course you also paid for using your credit card) etc. How will you pay for all of those in the coming months?
+You suddenly remembered the piling credit card bills.
+You are worried about the fixed amount of money you send to your family on a monthly basis.
+How are you going to pay for your rent, your utility bills, your upcoming trip to an exotic island (which of course you also paid for using your credit card), etc?
+How will you pay for all of those in the coming months?

-This is the worst nightmare for all of us employees.
-And even though we hear similar stories like this happening every now and then, I am wondering why a lot of people are still not preparing themselves for something like this.
+This is the worst nightmare for all of us.
+And even though we hear similar stories like this happening every now and then, I am wondering why a lot of people are still not preparing themselves for an event like this.

 This is one of the primary reasons why each and every one of us should have an Emergency Fund.